 - Your local school principal or your Learning Service can advise you about your child’s eligibility to access the Tasmanian eSchool.

-- To find your local CFC or LINC visit: www.education.tas.gov.au
+- To find your local CFLC or Libraries Tasmania visit: www.education.tas.gov.au

 Download the Print version of brochure (PDF, 450KB)